Session - Ruling Elders

 In our tradition, elders are elected representatives of the congregation and with the pastors, attend to the administration, discipline, and spiritual life of the congregation.
 Elders are ordained to this work and remain elders for life.
 Ruling elders may serve no more than two, three-year terms on Session before taking a sabbatical.

-Class of 2023: Chris Colwell, David Elliott, Laura Fitzpatrick, Karen Halsey, Christina Hanson
+Class of 2023: Chris Colwell, David Elliott (Buildings and Grounds chair), Laura Fitzpatrick (Worship chair), Karen Halsey (Communications chair), Christina Hanson (Stewardship chair)

-Class of 2024: Susan Bertelsen, Amanda Busch, Randy Huyser, Harbo Jensen, Jill Obata
+Class of 2024: Susan Bertelsen, Amanda Busch (Finance chair), Randy Huyser (Congregational Life chair), Jill Obata

 Clerk of Session: Susan Berkhout